Baba Hari Dass: Ramkot Hanuman temple and Sita Ram Dass Baba

 In more recent times, a vairagi-renunciate from Ayodhya, Sita Ram Dass Baba, renovated, cleaned the fort place and started regular temple worship of the deity of Hanuman.
 He renamed Khagmara Kot (“A fort where birds are hunted”) to Ramkot (“A fort of Rama”).
-He was known for his uncompromising and tough character - did not tolerate bird hunters, and chased them out of the area.
+He was known for his uncompromising and tough character, as he did not tolerate bird hunters and chased them out of the area.
 After that temple visit their worries about school progress weren't entirely relieved, partly because they believed they failed to satisfy the tough expectations of Sita Ram Baba who, they thought, may have been angry with them.